 - Stores are participating with a compliance rate of 90+%

 In October 2016, the Alameda County Waste Management Authority approved an expanded reusable bag ordinance for Alameda County.
-The expanded ordinance applies to all stores and restaurants in the county, and went into effect on May 1, 2017 for retail stores and will go into effect on November 1, 2017 for restaurants.
+The expanded ordinance applies to all stores and restaurants in the county, and went into effect on May 1, 2017 for retail stores and November 1, 2017 for restaurants.

 Stores that will be affected by the expansion include: